-10th NASS: Ndume declares for Senate presidency, adopts 10-point agenda
+10th NASS: Ndume declares for Senate Presidency, adopts 10-point agenda

 According to him, as President of the Senate, he would put Nigeria and Nigerian interest first, saying that the 9th Senate did not put Nigeria first, but President Muhammadu Buhari first, adding that political inclusion and Power devolution would form part of the major areas of discourse in the 10th Senate.

-Ndume said, my 10 point agenda for the 10th Senate are “Put Nigeria and Nigerian interest first.
+Ndume said, my 10-point agenda for the 10th Senate is “Put Nigeria and Nigerian interest first.

 “Senate President should be one not first among equals.
 Work harmoniously and inter-dependently with the executive and Judicial Arms of Government without undermining the principles of Separation of Power.